 That’s not to say that keeping track of your calories is a moot point.
 They are just as essential when counting macros.
 You’ll have to go a bit further with your tracking when you decide to do a macro diet in that you’ll need to consider where your calories are coming from.
 If you have an established daily budget of 2,000 calories but consume 800 calories of protein, that leaves you with 1,200 calories that can be divided between carbohydrates and fats.

 While this sounds like a lot of extra work, it is often called flexible dieting.
 It allows you to eat what you want as long as it fits your macronutrient budget.
 This doesn’t mean you should drop your healthy eating and just consume candy.
 However, consuming candy infrequently will not disrupt your pattern of success.
-Macro dieting takes “cheat foods” off the table, making everything eligible for eating.
+Macro dieting takes the concept of “cheat foods” out of the equation, making everything eligible for eating.

-When you count macros, you can effectively reduce stubborn fat stores that you couldn’t combat with other diets, maintain lean muscle mass, and achieve satiety.
+When you count macros, you might effectively reduce stubborn fat stores that you couldn’t combat with other diets, maintain lean muscle mass, and achieve satiety.

 Downsides to a Macro Diet

-Additionally, those who participate in such a diet have an increased risk of developing an eating disorder.
+Additionally, those who participate in such a diet can have an increased risk of developing an eating disorder.
 Studies have indicated a link between restrictive calorie/macro counting and disordered eating.
-They may also be isolated from friends, as going out to dinner begins to feel like an off-limits type of activity due to the difficulty in managing macros when another person prepares the meal.
+If you have a history of an eating disorder, you may want to avoid dieting altogether.
+Macro dieters may also be isolated from friends, as going out to dinner begins to feel like an off-limits type of activity due to the difficulty in managing macros when another person prepares the meal.

 The important thing when following a macro diet is establishing the number of macros you should eat in a day.
-You’ll need to start by determining your daily caloric intake.
+You’ll need to start by determining your daily caloric intake goal.
 From there, you can determine your macros with the following calculations (9, 11):

 - 10-35% protein